Cassio7/Portfolio/content/experience.en.md

 ### ClearFake Malware
 *May, 2024*

 A nearby company's blog was compromised by the **ClearFake** malware, and the owner's laptop executed malicious code via PowerShell.
-In response, I removed the malware from their WordPress site, by restoring it from previous backups and deleted the suspicious files.
+In response, I removed the malware from their WordPress site, re-established web service and deleted the suspicious files.
 The laptop was thoroughly cleaned, and all of the client's passwords were changed to prevent future unauthorized access.

 ### WordPress E-Commerce
 *June, 2024*

-I developed an e-commerce platform using **WooCommerce** for a local business, enabling them to sell food products produced in Umbria.
+I developed an e-commerce platform using **WooCommerce** for a local business, enabling them to add, update, modify and sell food products produced in Umbria.

 ## Intern
 ### Università per Stranieri di Perugia